AbmSourav/dataStructure/blockChain/readme.md

 iterator(): Generator

 // Time Complexity: O(n)
-// check for 'the blockChain is corrupted/manipulated or valid'. checkValidation(): boolean
+// check for "the blockChain is corrupted/manipulated or valid". checkValidation(): boolean

 // Time Complexity: O(1)